open/close all folders

 - Technically doable with the destructible walls in Deus Ex: Human Revolution, although it takes a huge amount of ammunition and time as well as being very likely to alert any nearby guards, while Adam can get an augmentation that lets him punch straight through instead.

 - Explosions are very effective at wall-breaking, but generally, the only explosives that wouldn't be wasted breaking down a single wall are revolver rounds with the exploding ammo upgrade and possibly a frag grenade/mine.
 The aug is still arguably better because it will point out to you hidden, breakable parts of walls.

 - Curiously, you can also destroy doors with guns and explosives, but not with the wall-punching aug.

-- Taken to the extreme by Purple Dragons of 2003s TMNT in Turtles Forever, when they hit the wall enough time, so 2003's Leo can drop the wall on them and their boss, Hun, during the rescue of the 1980s TMNT.
+- Taken to the extreme by Purple Dragons of the 2003 TMNT in Turtles Forever, when they hit the wall enough times that 2003's Leo can drop the wall on them and their boss, Hun, during the rescue of the 1980s TMNT.

 - In the US Army's field manual on urban combat (or, as they call it, "Military Operations in Urban Terrain"), they suggest using the 25 mm autocannon on the M2 Bradley to make new doors for the troops to use.
 At least in an older version of this manual, it gives guidelines for creating loopholes (big enough to aim a weapon through, perhaps to stick an arm through, but not crawl out of) with rifle or machine-gun fire, and indicates this requires some 100–200 rounds.
 Creating a hole large enough for a person would probably require thousands.